 Affiliate marketing is one of the easiest ways to monetize live video.
-Affiliate programs are created by businesses that want to reach a larger audience to sell their products and services.
-They create affiliate programs that offer referral fees for every new client or lead that you refer to them.
+Affiliate and referral programs are created by businesses that want to reach a larger audience to sell their products and services.
+They create affiliate programs that offer rewards for every new client or lead that you refer to them.

 The most effective affiliate marketing videos include products and services especially aligned with one’s audience.